Summary

 =SUMIFS(C5:C16,B5:B16,"*red*",B5:B16,"*blue*")

 Again we use two asterisk (*) wildcards to match "blue" in any location.
 Notice we are applying two different criteria to the same range, B5:B15.
 This is intentional.
-The SUMIFS function applies criteria based on AND logic which means that both conditions must be true in order for SUMIFS to include a value in the final result.
+The SUMIFS function applies criteria based on AND logic which means that both conditions must be true for SUMIFS to include a value in the final result.
 In other words, both "red" and "blue" must exist in the text.
-Note that SUMIFs is not case-sensitive.
+Note that SUMIFS is not case-sensitive.
 Using "*red*" for criteria will match "Red", "RED", and "red" in any location.

 Other combinations